Arcana/node-dota2/README.md

 ### Guild
+#### requestGuildData()

+Sends a request to the GC for new guild data, which returns `openPartyData` events - telling the client the status of current open parties for each guild, as well as exposing `guildIds` to the client.

 #### inviteToGuild(guildId, targetAccountId, [callback])
 * `guildId` - ID of a guild.
 * `targetAccountId` - Account ID (lower 32-bits of a 64-bit steam id) of user to invite to guild.